criteo/mlflow-elasticsearchstore/README.md

 # mlflow-elasticsearchstore

-Mlflow plugin to use Elaticsearch as Tracking Store in Mlflow.
-To use this plugin you need a running instance of Elasticsearch 6.8.
+Mlflow plugin to use Elaticsearch backend in the Tracking Store of Mlflow.
+To use this plugin you need a running instance of Elasticsearch 6.X.

-## Installation
+## Development

 In a python environment :